divvun/divvun-manager-macos/README.md

-# Divvun Installer for macOS
+# Divvun Manager for macOS

 ## Building